multiparty/jiff/demos/array-binary-search/README.md

 ## Running Demo

-Note: to succesfully run demo, you may need to install jquery-deferred.
+Note: to successfully run demo, you may need to install jquery-deferred.
 You can do this by running

 ```shell
     npm install jquery-deferred